AlexDralur/revblog/README.md

 ### **User Stories:**

+* As a user, I want to sign up.
+* As a user, I want to sign in.
+* As a user, I want to sign out.
+* As a user, I want to choose a category to see its posts.
 * As a user, I want to make a post.
-* As a user, I want to comment a post.
+* As a user, I want to add a photo to my post.
 * As a user, I want to update a post.
 * As a user, I want to delete a post.
 * As a user, I want to like a post.
-* As a user, I want to report a post.
+* As a user, I want to comment a post.
 * As a user, I want to update a comment.
 * As a user, I want to delete a comment.
 * As an administrator, I want to create a category.